sheffieldnlp/deepQuest-py/README.md

 deepQuest-py is licenced under a CC BY-NC-SA licence.

 ## Citation
-If you use deepQuest-py in your research, please cite our EMNLP 2021 Demo paper:
+If you use deepQuest-py in your research, please cite our [EMNLP 2021 Demo paper](https://aclanthology.org/2021.emnlp-demo.42.pdf):

 ```
-@inproceedings{alva-manchego-etal-2021-deepquestpy,
+@inproceedings{alva-manchego-etal-2021-deepquest,
     title = "deep{Q}uest-py: {L}arge and Distilled Models for Quality Estimation",
     author = "Alva-Manchego, Fernando  and
       Obamuyide, Abiola  and